The following poetic version of our Guiding Values

 Because together we embrace mystery.

-Because together we walk in God's faithfulness and trustworthiness.
+Because together we walk in God's

 Because together we submit to the Holy Scriptures.